Home modifications process

 - home modifications to allow you to easily enter, exit and move around your home independently and safely

-- home automation systems to help you control home functions and features if you have difficulties with mobility and hand function
+- home automation systems to help you control home functions and features if you have difficulties with mobility and upper limb function

 Your home modification needs will typically be assessed when you are in hospital, and then reviewed on an ongoing basis as your needs and circumstances change.
 Vehicle modifications will usually be assessed once you have been cleared for a driving assessment or if you have difficulty travelling in a vehicle as a passenger.